Dried Scallops add a terrific rich umami depth to many dishes. Read on and learn how to buy, prepare, use these ‘Conpoy’, or 乾貝, in your own recipes.

-The largest ones seen here are about an inch across in greatest diameter, but you can find ones that are even larger than that.
-The smaller ones are useful when used whole in soups and the like, while the medium sized ones tend to be the most versatile.
+The largest ones seen here are dried Sea Scallops, about an inch across in greatest diameter.
+You can find ones that are even larger than this, but they tend to be very expensive indeed.
+The larger ones are rarely used whole in dishes and tend, instead, to be shredded

 In either case, make sure you keep your precious conpoy in a tightly covered container to keep them away from the air and any ambient moisture.
 I have actually had some of mine keep pretty decently for several years but, as with anything, the taste will begin to fade over time.
 As a general rule, it is best to use any you purchase within a year.

-The dried product can be added as is to soups and long-cooked ‘wet’ dishes like stews or casseroles but, generally, they need to be first softened by soaking or steaming.
+Conpoy can be added as is to soups and long-cooked ‘wet’ dishes like stews or casseroles but, for most other uses, they need to be first softened by soaking.